-In a multicenter randomized clinical trial, TheraCys (bcg live (intravesical)) was compared to doxorubicin hydrochloride (Adriamycin®) in patients with carcinoma in situ (CIS) of the urinary bladder, recurrent Ta/T1 papillary tumors of the urinary bladder, or both.
-(4) Patients were stratified by the presence or absence of CIS and analyzed separately.
-All papillary tumors were completely resected prior to study entry.
-The study endpoints were disease-free survival and 2-year disease-free survival.
-TheraCys was administered intravesically weekly for 6 weeks, with an additional single instillation at 3, 6, 12, 18 and 24 months following the initiation of treatment (total of 11 instillations over 2 years).
+The efficacy and safety of TheraCys were compared to doxorubicin hydrochloride in a multicenter, open-label, randomized clinical trial, in patients with carcinoma in situ (CIS) of the urinary bladder, recurrent Ta/T1 papillary tumors of any grade of the urinary bladder, or both.
+A total of 285 patients were randomized: 142 to treatment with doxorubicin (69 CIS and 73 non-CIS) and 143 to treatment with TheraCys (70 CIS and 73 non-CIS).
+All papillary tumors were completely resected prior to trial entry.
+TheraCys was administered intravesically weekly for 6 weeks, with additional single instillations at 3, 6, 12, 18, and 24 months following the initiation of treatment (total of 11 instillations over 2 years).
 The initial treatment with doxorubicin was given within 3 days of TUR, followed by 4 weekly treatments and then by 11 monthly treatments (total of 16 instillations over 1 year).
 Cytology and cystoscopy were obtained every 3 months for 2 years.
-A total of 285 patients were randomized: 142 to treatment with doxorubicin (69 CIS and 73 non-CIS) and 143 to treatment with TheraCys (bcg live (intravesical)) (70 CIS and 73 non-CIS).
-An intent-to-treat analysis was performed.
+Disease-free survival and 2-year disease-free survival were evaluated and an intent-to-treat analysis was performed.

-For patients with CIS, the complete response rate (ie, negative biopsies and urine cytology) within 6 months of the initiation of treatment was 33% with doxorubicin and 71% with TheraCys (bcg live (intravesical)) (p < 0.001, Fisher's Exact Test).
-The probability of being disease-free at 2 years was 23% with doxorubicin and 51% with TheraCys (bcg live (intravesical)) (p < 0.001, Z Test).
-The median disease-free survival was 4.9 months for doxorubicin and 30 months for TheraCys (bcg live (intravesical)) (p < 0.001, Log Rank Test).
+For patients with CIS, the complete response rate (i.e., negative biopsies and urine cytology) within 6 months of the initiation of treatment was 33% with doxorubicin and 71% with TheraCys (p < 0.001, Fisher's Exact Test).
+The probability of being disease-free at 2 years was 23% with doxorubicin and 51% with TheraCys (p < 0.001, Z Test).
+The median disease-free survival was 4.9 months for doxorubicin and 30 months for TheraCys (p < 0.001, Log Rank Test).